Certificate in Applied Project Management

 This course uses both academic theory and practical application to provide:

-- A foundation of project management skills with an emphasis on The Project Management Institute (PMI) 5 Process Groups, 9 Knowledge Areas, standards and guidelines
+• A foundation of project management skills with an emphasis on the 5 Process Groups, 9 Knowledge Areas, standards and guidelines

 Who Should Attend this Program?

 This program is designed for individuals who are new to project management, working project managers, managers, and project team members who wish to advance their service capabilities through exposure to formal project management methodologies.